codewithdevelpors/Hack_Orbit/README.md

-# Code Galaxy
+# HackOrbit

 A full-stack web application for sharing and downloading code files.
 Built with React frontend and Node.js/Express backend with MongoDB.

 ## Project Overview

-Code Galaxy is a platform where developers can:
+HackOrbit is a platform where developers can:
 - Browse code files with previews
 - Search for specific files or categories
 - Download free and paid code resources